 Since 2018, the McInroy & Wood Lecture has been bringing global issues to the fore, provoking both intelligent debate and standing ovations at the Borders Book Festival.
-The 2022 McInroy & Wood Lecture features journalist and broadcaster Allan Little, with his analysis of the war in Ukraine and its impact on the world, drawing on his decades of experience reporting on Eastern Europe and Russia.
+The 2023 McInroy & Wood Lecture features Kate Bingham, Chair of the UK Vaccine Taskforce, who steered a team of experts to deliver the world’s fastest Covid-19 vaccination programme.

 The 2023 McInroy & Wood Lecture with Kate Bingham & Tim Hames

 The Long Shot: The Inside Story of the Race to Vaccinate Britain is much more than a first draft of history.
 It is compelling, accessible and an edge of the seat account of how British innovators vaccinated the UK in an amazingly short time.
 On 3rd April 2020, the likelihood of producing an effective Covid vaccine was 15% at best.
 By 8th December of that year, the first NHS patient had been vaccinated.
 The Long Shot reveals how a small, dedicated team, under one woman’s tenacious leadership, achieved a scientific miracle.
 Working from a cottage miles from Westminster, Kate Bingham juggled suppliers, Whitehall, the media circus, political manoeuvres and administrative meddling to pull off something remarkable.
 This is an unmissable session about something that affected all of us deeply.
 Chaired by Michael Moore.

 The 2022 McInroy & Wood Lecture with Allan Little